Bird Model 43 RF Wattmeter Repair Tips

 RF Wattmeters and RF Loads at Affordable Prices

-If your know a little bit about electronics you can fix your Bird 43 wattmeter should it become intermittent.
+If your know a little bit about electronics you can fix your Bird 43 wattmeter should it become intermittent on inoperative.
 Here are a few tips on what to do if your Bird 43 wattmeter is not working.
-Don't try these tests if you are not familiar with the electronics.
+Don't try these test if you are not at least a little familiar with the electronics.
 You can damage your meter if you are not careful.

 The Bird Model 43 Wattmeters are very robust and rarely fail.
 There is not a whole lot to them.
 Most of the electronics are in the elements, not in the wattmeter housing.
 The wattmeter consists of the transmission line